If you need a supermini but would like a crossover, Ford's Fiesta Active might well suit. Jonathan Crouch takes a look.

 Inside, it's much as it would be in any normal Fiesta.
 The highlight as usual is the SYNC 3 communications and entertainment system enables drivers to control audio and connected smartphones using voice commands, or via the tablet-inspired 8-inch colour touchscreen.
 This is compatible with the 'Apple CarPlay' and 'Android Auto' smartphone-mirroring systems, so you can access your favourite handset apps on the centre-dash screen.

 Rear seat passengers get decent legroom - there's 16mm more knee space than there was in the previous generation Fiesta - supported by new slim-back seats that are soft and offer great side-to-side support.
 This Ford's tailgate is wide for easy access to the boot, and improved storage for personal belongings is delivered with a large glovebox and a 1-litre media bin in the centre console.

 Market and Model

 There are two Fiesta Active variants - the 'Active Edition' amd the 'Active X Edition'.
-The 'Active Edition' is priced from just under £20,000, with the top 'Active X' model from costing around £21,000.
+The 'Active Edition' is priced from around £20,500, with the top 'Active X' model from costing from around £22,500.